gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/RPC.md

     <li>An array of serializable types is serializable by extension. </li>
     <li>A class is serializable if it meets these three requirements:
         <ul>
-            <li>It implements either Java <a href="http://java.sun.com/j2se/1.5.0/docs/api/java/io/Serializable.html">Serializable</a> or GWT <a href="http://google-web-toolkit.googlecode.com/svn/javadoc/{{ javadoc_path }}/com/google/gwt/user/client/rpc/IsSerializable.html">IsSerializable</a> interface, either directly, or because it derives from a superclass that does.</li>
+            <li>It implements either Java <a href="http://java.sun.com/j2se/1.5.0/docs/api/java/io/Serializable.html">Serializable</a> or GWT <a href="http://google-web-toolkit.googlecode.com/svn/javadoc/latest/com/google/gwt/user/client/rpc/IsSerializable.html">IsSerializable</a> interface, either directly, or because it derives from a superclass that does.</li>
             <li>Its non-final, non-transient instance fields are themselves serializable, and</li>
             <li>It has a default (zero argument) constructor with any access modifier (e.g. private Foo(){} will work)</li>
         </ul>